 Careers in Political Risk and Related Fields - Challenges and Considerations 2022

 Harmattan receives a number of requests for advice on political risk careers, and this paper is long overdue.
-It discusses the more conventional political risk roles, but an important angle herein is prospects and career paths that do not bear the political risk label, but could which are related to political risk and potentially very rewarding in their own right.
+It discusses the more conventional political risk roles, but an important angle herein is prospects and career paths that do not bear the political risk label, but which are related to political risk and potentially very rewarding in their own right.
 There are already some useful articles on political risk careers, and this tries not to cover exactly the same ground.
 For that reason, and because this is one individual perspective, readers should ensure that this is only one stop in their wider reading on career options.

 An Enabling Concept - "Political Risk" in the Organisation's Context 2022